UKSC/2023/0152

 Facts

-The respondent made a claim for BSP following the death of his wife, who was severely disabled throughout her life and therefore did not work.
-In October 2021, the appellant upheld a decision refusing the respondent’s application for BSP on the basis that his wife had not paid NICs.
-In January 2022, the respondent began judicial review proceedings against the appellant, claiming that the absence of an entitlement to BSP in cases where the deceased spouse had been unable to work as a result of disability constituted a breach of the Convention.
-The respondent relied principally on a decision of the Northern Ireland Court of Appeal, which had upheld a claim challenging the same rule provided for by benefits legislation in Northern Ireland.
+The respondent made a claim for BSP following the death of his wife, who was severely disabled throughout her life and who did not make national insurance contributions.
+In October 2021, the appellant upheld a decision refusing the respondent’s application for BSP on the basis that his wife had not satisfied the contribution condition.
+In January 2022, the respondent began judicial review proceedings against the appellant, claiming that the absence of an entitlement to BSP in cases where the deceased spouse had been unable to work as a result of disability constituted a breach of his Convention rights.
+The respondent placed considerable reliance on a decision of the Northern Ireland Court of Appeal, which had upheld a claim challenging the contribution condition provided for by benefits legislation in Northern Ireland.
 The High Court upheld the respondent’s claim, and the Court of Appeal dismissed the appellant’s appeal.
 The appellant now appeals to the UK Supreme Court.

 Date of issue